gustavlindstroms/DateTimeToJPG/README.md

 # DateTimeToJPG
-DateTimeToJPG is a simple program that batch stamps an image with the files creation date.
+DateTimeToJPG is a simple program that batch stamps an image with the file creation date.

   - Works with JPG, JPEG and PNG files
   - Files need to have a creation date.